Who are you? how did this start? And why?

 A little background...

 I don't remember exactly how I became a sports collector.
 All I know I was around five or six years old that I first got some cards.
 My dad was a collector back in the 1950s and 1960s; he said he probably was close to complete sets from about 1957 on up to maybe 1964 or so.
-He got rid of all his cards in high school and college, but I remember him talking about cards and of course seeing commercials for them on TV: "Wowee, Rickey Henderson!"
+He got rid of all his cards in high school and college, but I remember him talking about cards and of course seeing commercials for cards and stickers on TV: "Wowee, Rickey Henderson!"
+Funny how 23 years later I'd end up working for that company...

 Before long, I remember getting some random packs-- a 1990 Topps wax pack and a random blister pack of 1987-89 cards (I specifically remember having the 1987 Topps Tony Pena, 1988 Donruss Steve Jeltz, and 1989 Score Nolan Ryan early on from that).
 When I finally started becoming somewhat sports-aware and spending my weekly dollar allowance on my own selected packs, I remember a lot of 1990 Score and Pro Set football cards, some 1990-91 Pro Set and Bowman hockey, a little 1990-91 Hoops and Skybox basketball too.
 Not long after those, I got my first I-now-know-what-I'm-doing baseball pack: a $1.49 rack pack of 1991 Donruss that had both Dave Stieb (whom I had seen pitch a no-hitter in only the second game I ever went to) and Cory Snyder (my all-time favorite player for reasons I'm still unsure of).
 And thus, I was hooked for life.